madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl -X POST -H "Api-Key: YOUR_API_KEY" -H "Content-Type: application/json" -d '{"user_id":1}' http://localhost:8000/api/data/download_episode_list
 ```

 ### POST /api/data/return_selected_episode

 This endpoint retrieves information about a selected episode.
 Requires API key for authentication.
 The request must include a user id, title, and url in the request body.
+Can only return episode information for your own episodes.

 Request Headers
 ```